 How long does it take to form an LLC or corporation in Michigan?

 Business formation turnaround times vary considerably from state to state.
-Michigan processes most online filings within one business day, and mail-order filings take 3-5 days.
+Michigan processes most online filings within 2-3 weeks.
 If you need faster processing, Michigan offers a lot of options from $50 for 24-hour processing and $1,000 for one-hour processing.